OndrejNepozitek/Edgar-Unity/docs/basics/generator-setup.md

 <Image src="img/v2/generators/dungeon_generator_inspector.png" caption="Dungeon generator runner" width="500px" />

-> **Note:** The goal of this guide is not to describe individual options of the generator but rather to describe how to get an instance of the generator with reasonable default configuration.
+> **Note:** The goal of this guide is not to describe individual options of the generator but rather to describe how to get an instance of the generator with a reasonable default configuration.
 If you are interested in individual options, head to the [Dungeon generator](../generators/dungeon-generator.md) page.